You are viewing the New York/Venezuela Chapter

 Type: Global Report · Year: 2022 · Source: UNESCO

 Culture is not a separate SDG — it is transversal to education, gender, inequality, justice and partnerships.
-Every cultural indicator tracked connects to multiple development goals simultaneously.
+The program operates from this premise: every cultural indicator tracked connects simultaneously to multiple development goals.

 Access the source →